Distract Large Language Models for Automatic Jailbreak Attack: Experiments

 \subsection{Main Results}

-We assess and compare the jailbreak attack performance of \mname with different baselines in Table~\ref{tab:main-results}.
-Despite extensive safety training including iterative updating against jailbreak attacks since the initial release of LLMs, we find that the LLMs remain vulnerable. \mname achieves $\geq 64 \%$ Top-1 ASR and $\geq 77.3\%$ Top-5 ASR on both GPT-3.5 versions.
+We compare \mname with different baselines in Table~\ref{tab:main-results}.
+Despite extensive safety training including iterative updating against jailbreak attacks since the initial release, we find that the LLMs remain vulnerable. \mname achieves $\geq 64 \%$ Top-1 ASR and $\geq 77.3\%$ Top-5 ASR on both GPT-3.5 versions.
 Even when targeting the most powerful GPT-4 model, \mname is capable of achieving a notable Top-1 ASR of 38.0\%.

 On open-source LLMs, \mname generally outperforms all baselines except GCG on LLaMA-2-sys and GPTFuzzer on Vicuna.
 However, GCG is a gradient-based method that (1) cannot be applied to black-box LLMs and (2) requires orders of magnitude more queries during training compared to \mname (256,000 vs. 2,500 queries). \mname achieves a comparable Top-1 ASR score with GPTFuzzer on Vicuna.
 Notably, \mname achieves a Top-5 ASR of 40\% on the challenging task of jailbreaking LLaMA-2 with a system prompt, demonstrating a substantial improvement of 30.0\% over PAIR and 7.3\% over GPTFuzzer.